 Write Multiple Versions

 While you have to know your target audience, it's essential to give your affiliates more than one choice in tone and language.
-Show them how they can reach the same audience or an audience they think would fit by giving them multiple versions of the swipe copy.
+Show them how they can reach the same audience or an audience they think would fit by giving them multiple versions of your swipe copy.

 Have Clear Guidelines (or Rules)

 We'll expand on this in a second, but you should always have clear guidelines on how and where your copy should be used.
 If there are words or associations they should stay away from, include that in the swipe file!